pom421/-Developpeur-Ethereum/Projects/2_Voting-with-tests/Readme.md

     - emit WorkflowStatusChange(WorkflowStatus.VotingSessionStarted, WorkflowStatus.VotingSessionEnded);

     - [ ] should be able to end voting phase & emit WorkflowStatusChange event
-    - [ ] should not be able to end voting phase if not owner => VOIR MESSAGE D'ERREUR RENDU PAR Ownable
+    - [ ] should not be able to end voting phase if not owner => "Ownable: caller is not the owner."
-    - [ ] should not be able to end voting phase if not in start voting phase => VOIR MESSAGE D'ERREUR RENDU PAR Ownable
+    - [ ] should not be able to end voting phase if not in start voting phase => "Ownable: caller is not the owner."